 Dividends.
 We have not paid any cash dividends on our common stock in the past two years.
-Payment of any future dividends will depend upon our earnings, capital requirements, contractual restrictions, and other factors the board of directors considers appropriate.
-We currently intend to retain our earnings, if any, to support future growth and expansion.
-Our ability to declare dividends is affected by covenants in our indentures.
+We currently do not intend to declare dividends on our common stock.
+Payment of any future dividends will depend upon our earnings, capital requirements, contractual restrictions and other factors the board of directors considers appropriate.
+We currently intend to retain our earnings, if any, to support future growth and expansion although we may repurchase shares of our common stock from time to time.
+Our ability to declare dividends is affected by covenants in HSS' indentures.
+See further discussion under Item 7. - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources in this Annual Report on Form 10-K.